 Swap light bulbs

 In recent years, light bulbs have gotten smarter as well as more efficient.
 Switching to LED light bulbs is a simple solution that could help reduce your energy bill, and is supported by government initiatives in Victoria and South Australia in the form of rebates and subsidies.
 LED bulbs do tend to be a little more expensive, but considering that they last longer and use less energy, this is a small hurdle to jump and will save you money in the long run.

-Mike Dieterich of Renew and Sustain Consulting suggests that over 2000 burn hours a year, normal light bulbs can cost $13.35 per fixture, while LEDs are closer to $1.87.
-That’s a saving of 86 per cent, and halogen bulbs will burn out 15 times before you need to replace one LED bulb.
+Mike Dieterich of Renew and Sustain Consulting suggests that over 2,000 burn hours a year, normal light bulbs can cost $13.35 per fixture, while LEDs are closer to $1.87.
+That’s a saving of 86%.
+Further, halogen bulbs will burn out 15 times before you need to replace one LED bulb.

 Replacing old appliances can really cut your power bills and your environmental impact.
-Newer appliances tend to be between 60 to 80 per cent more efficient than appliances that are 10 or more years old.
+Newer appliances tend to be between 60–80% more efficient than appliances that are 10 or more years old.

 Of course, we’re all prone to holding onto things like fridges and washing machines if they still work, but after a few unexpected bills, they could be more trouble than they’re worth – make sure you check the energy star rating when you buy, too – more stars mean more efficiency over the long run.

 Growing your own fruit and vegetables sounds like a big job, especially if you don’t have a green thumb, but you don’t need to landscape your whole yard to fit a supermarket sized veggie pile: you can start as small as a pot on the window sill with a few choice herbs.

 We’ve all bought herbs from the supermarket that have wilted in the fridge before they’ve had the opportunity to add flavour to your next superdish, and had to settle for something else.